-First, you need to know about the three basic asset classes: stocks, bonds and cash or stable value.
+First, let’s review the three basic asset classes: stocks, bonds and cash or stable value.

 These are shares of ownership in a public company.
-Stocks carry greater risks than bonds and cash/stable value options.
-Throughout history, stocks have offered the greatest potential for long-term growth.
+Stocks carry greater risks than bonds or cash/stable value options.
+Historically, stocks have offered the greatest potential for long-term growth.

-Bonds are IOUs issued by a corporation, the government, or its agencies.
-The issuer promises to pay bondholders a stated rate of interest and the principal when the bond matures.
-Bonds offer moderate risk and lower returns than stocks.
+Bonds are IOUs issued by a corporation, the government, or a government agency.
+The issuer promises to pay bondholders the principal plus a stated rate of interest when the bond matures.
+Generally, bonds offer moderate risk and lower returns than stocks.

 When you diversify, you invest in a variety of asset classes to help balance risk and return.
 A simple example is an account that holds a stock fund, a bond fund and a cash fund.
-If one part of your portfolio is doing well and another is losing value, the gains help offset the losses.
-It is also possible to diversify within an asset class (an example is choosing a large-cap stock fund and a small-cap stock fund).
+If one part of your portfolio is doing well and another is losing value, the gains may help offset the losses.
+It’s also possible to diversify within an asset class.
+For example, you may choose a large-cap stock fund and a small-cap stock fund.

-This idea works with diversification.
-It’s how you choose to divide your investments among asset classes.
-You determine your asset allocation by considering your risk tolerance and the amount of time you have until you retire (your “time horizon”).
-A more aggressive portfolio that has a higher level of exposure to risk will be more invested in stocks, while a more conservative portfolio will have more bonds or cash/stable value.
+Asset allocation allows you to divide your investments among asset classes.
+You determine your asset allocation by considering your risk tolerance and the amount of time you have until you retire—your “time horizon.”
+A more aggressive portfolio with a higher level of risk exposure includes more stocks, while a more conservative portfolio includes more bonds or cash/stable value.

 Please note that diversification and asset allocation cannot guarantee a profit or protect against investment loss.